kvasdopil/ui-gen/docs/MEMORY.md

   - Uses `generationInProgressRef` with screen ID + timestamp key to prevent duplicate API calls
   - Reuses existing incomplete conversation points when auto-generation triggers to prevent duplicates
   - **Auth Flow Preservation**: When API returns 401, saves prompt and screenId to storage, triggers sign-in, and auto-retries after auth
+  - Displays placeholder screen with spinner, "Creating UI" text, and user prompt when generation is in progress or when screen has no content yet
-  - Displays "No content" message when screen has no HTML
+  - Shows "No content" message only when screen has no prompts and is not loading
-  - Shows PromptPanel only when screen is selected
+  - Shows PromptPanel when screen is selected (even if it has no conversation points yet)
   - **Clickable Highlights**: Toggle button next to screen title to show/hide interactive element highlights
     - Highlights `<a>` elements with `href` attribute in magenta
     - Highlights `<button>` elements in cyan